-Your baby can go to sleep on their own?
-Don’t worry, you did read that sentence right.
+Your baby can go to sleep on its own?
+Don’t worry; you did read that sentence right.
 Yes, this Ferber method, which has been in practice for a few years, does help babies go to sleep on their own even if they wake up in the middle of the night.

 For all those parents who have been suffering sleepless nights, we are sure you can’t wait to try this Ferber method that can help you get a full night’s sleep.
-However, if you are wondering when to start the Ferber method, you need to wait till your baby is at least 6 months to start any sleep training, including the Ferber method.
+However, if you wonder when to start the Ferber method, you need to wait until your baby is at least 6 months to start any sleep training, including the Ferber method.

 They drop their naps as they get physically active and get better control.
 They are more interested in exploring their new abilities and their environment.
-This will also tire them out – another reason why a full night’s sleep is very essential for them.
+This will also tire them out – another reason why a full night’s sleep is essential.

 So what exactly do you do in the Ferber method?

-This is different from the ‘cry it out‘ approach as here, you show your baby that you are around and hear them.
+This method is different from the cry it out approach as here, you show your baby that you are around and hear them.
 Your baby knows you will come to them if they call or cry for you.
 This reassures them and does not traumatize them like the cry it out method, where they just cry and finally calm down on their own.

 Here are a few guidelines you will have to follow when you start the Ferber method of sleep training your baby:

-Though the Ferber method age to start sleep training is around 6 months, you can start this a little later too.
-However, if you start too late, it may not work as your baby will already be set in a particular pattern.
+Though the Ferber method age to start sleep training is around six months, you can begin this a little later too.
+However, it may not work if you start too late as your baby will already be set in a particular pattern.

 This chart by Dr. Ferber tells you how long to wait before you respond to your child’s cries, for a whole week.

 This is a highly debatable topic as opinions vary from parent to parent.
-Though many parents see both the cry it out and Ferber sleep methods as very similar in approach, they are indeed different.
+Though many parents see both the cry it out and Ferber sleep methods as very similar, they are indeed different.
 The Ferber method is less strict and allows you to check on your baby from time to time and slowly eases them into the sleep training practice.

-Yes, your baby will cry, it will pinch you on the inside, to let them cry and do nothing about it, but this will help both of you in the long run.
-Your baby will learn to self-soothe and you will get to sleep a full night without having to wake up a number of times to soothe your baby.
+Yes, your baby will cry.
+It will pinch you on the inside to let them cry and do nothing about it.
+But this will help both of you in the long run.
+Your baby will learn to self-soothe, and you will get to sleep a whole night without having to wake up several times to soothe your baby.

-If you feel this is too cruel and are not able to just let your baby cry, then there is no pressure on you to follow this Ferber method.
-Do remember, this is just a sleep training method that aims to help those parents who are ready to try it and want help to get their babies to sleep through the night.
+If you feel this is too cruel and cannot just let your baby cry, then there is no pressure on you to follow this Ferber method.
+Remember, this is just a sleep training method that aims to help parents who are ready to try it and won’t help get their babies to sleep through the night.